istio/istio.io/content/docs/tasks/telemetry/distributed-tracing/index.md

 When you make downstream calls in your applications, make sure to include these headers.

-## Trace Sampling
+## Trace sampling

 Istio captures a trace for all requests by default.
-Every time you access `/productpage` you see a corresponding trace in the Jaeger dashboard.
+For example, when using the Bookinfo sample application above, every time you access `/productpage` you see a corresponding trace in the Jaeger dashboard.
 This sampling rate is suitable for a test or low traffic mesh.
 For a high traffic mesh you can lower the trace sampling percentage in one of two ways: